 - Consent – If you have signed up to a particular marketing mailing or subscribed to a newsletter.
 You can opt out at any point and will be given the option to unsubscribe on all communications.
 Where you opt out, this will not affect the lawfulness of any communications sent before that time.

 - Legitimate Interest – If we consider the information, service or product is relevant and beneficial to you or if we think you would be genuinely interested in the content of the correspondence due to it being linked with, or related to, our relationship with you.
+This is in our legitimate in growing and developing the charity, including our products and services.
+As noted above, you can opt out at any point and will be given the option to unsubscribe on all communications.
+Where you opt out, this will not affect the lawfulness of any communications sent before that time.

 Who we share your data with